Abid Sher Ali

-Chaudhry Abid Sher Ali (born 21 November 1971) is a Pakistani politician who served as Minister of State for Power, in office from August 2017 to May 2018.
+Chaudhry Abid Sher Ali (born 21 November 1971) is a Pakistani politician who is Member of the Senate of Pakistan since 16 January 2026.

+Previously, he served as Minister of State for Power, in office from August 2017 to May 2018.
 Previously he served as the Minister of State for Water and Power from 2013 to 2017.
 He has been a member of the National Assembly of Pakistan from 2002 to 2018.

-He has served in various political fields and has held positions in the Standing Committee on Education (as chairman), Standing Committee on Privatization and Investment, Standing Committee on Water and Power as well as the Standing Committee on Youth Affairs.

-He was elected as the member of the National Assembly of Pakistan on the ticket of the Pakistan Muslim League (N) (PML-N) in Pakistani general election, 2013.
+He was elected as the member of Senate of Pakistan, was elected in December 2025 on Pakistan Muslim League (N) ticket.

-Early life
+Early life and education

-He was born on 21 November 1971.
+Ali was born in Faisalabad, Punjab on 21 November 1971.
+Ali is the son of former mayor of Faisalabad and senior PML-N leader Chaudhry Sher Ali, who is a relative of Kalsoom Nawaz Sharif; Ali is a nephew of Nawaz Sharif.
+He holds a master's degree in business and finance.